 - Talk to a doctor online

 - What kind of doctor treats jaw fractures?

-- What kind of doctor treats allergies?
+- What kind of doctor treats hypokalemia?

 - What kind of doctor treats raynauds?

 - What kind of doctor treats the tongue?